 To standardize the methods for ordering and for assuring housing availability for commercially available laboratory animals used in Laboratory Animal Resources (LAR) at the University of Montana.

-It is the responsibility of the Attending Veterinarian (AV) or his/her designee to order animals for all investigators using LAR facilities for animal housing.
+It is the responsibility of the Facility Manager or IACUC Coordinator to order animals for all investigators using LAR facilities for animal housing.

-- Animal users submit an animal order form electronically to the AV or his/her designee with instructions for a requested arrival date of animals.
-Written forms may also be submitted to the mail box of the AV in LAR, Health Sciences Building (HSB) room 009.
+- Animal users submit an animal order form electronically to the Facility Manager or IACUC Coordinator with instructions for a requested arrival date of animals.

 - Order forms are compared to the AUP cited on the order form to ensure Institutional Animal Care and Use Committee (IACUC) approval of the species and numbers of animals ordered.

-- Housing availability is verified by AV or through consultation with LAR staff before placing orders.
+- Housing availability is verified by the Facility Manager or through consultation with LAR staff before placing orders.

-- Health reports are either faxed from the company or retrieved from the company web site and reviewed by the AV prior to placing animal orders.
+- Health reports are either faxed from the company or retrieved from the company web site and reviewed by the Facility Manager and/or AV prior to placing animal orders.

 - Preferred vendors include:

-SPF Mice: Jackson Laboratories, Charles River Laboratories, Taconic Laboratories
+SPF Mice: Jackson Laboratories, Charles River Laboratories, Harlan

 Rabbits: Charles River Laboratories